6vv9/6vv9.github.io/_posts/2025-07-30-google-cybersecurity-v2-my-journey-and-learnings.md

 2. Group
 3. Other

-Denoted using 10 character strings like “drwxrwxrwx”
+Permissions are denoted using 10 character strings like “drwxrwxrwx”

-S﻿ome of the Linux CLI commands that I had the opportunity to get hands-on with were:
+Some of the Linux CLI commands that I had the opportunity to get hands-on with were:
 <﻿blockquote>
 grep: Find string with specified substring